suikan4github/kaiten-yaki/README.md

-# Linux Full Disk Encryption
+# Yet another Full Disk Encryption for GRUB/Linux
 Helpful scripts of the full disk encryption for the Linux  distribution